Jim Fitzpatrick (politician)

 James Fitzpatrick (born 4 April 1952) is a British politician and former firefighter who served as a Member of Parliament (MP) from 1997 to 2019, for Poplar and Canning Town until 2010 and for Poplar and Limehouse until his retirement.
 He is a member of the Labour Party.

 Fitzpatrick served as Minister of State for Farming and the Environment at the Department for Environment, Food and Rural Affairs during the Brown ministry.
-In June 2019, he announced that he would not stand for reelection to Parliament.
+In June 2019, he announced that he would not seek re-election to Parliament.

 Early life

-Fitzpatrick was born in Glasgow, Scotland, and educated locally at the Holyrood R.C.
+Fitzpatrick was born at Glasgow, Scotland, and educated locally at the Holyrood R.C.
 Secondary School in Crosshill.
 From 1970, he was a trainee with Tytrak in Glasgow, before moving to London in 1973 to become a driver with Mintex.
 In 1974, he joined the London Fire Brigade as a firefighter, being decorated with the Fire Brigade Long Service and Good Conduct Medal in 1994.
 He left the fire service when he was elected to the House of Commons in 1997.

-Fitzpatrick was elected as the chair of the Barking Constituency Labour Party, and was chair of the Greater London Labour Party for seven years.
+Fitzpatrick was elected as Chairman of the Barking Constituency Labour Party, and served as Chairman of the Greater London Labour Party for seven years.

 Parliamentary career

 Member of Parliament

 Fitzpatrick was selected as the Labour candidate over two sitting MPs, Mildred Gordon and Nigel Spearing.

-He was elected to the House of Commons as Member of Parliament for the newly created seat of Poplar and Canning Town in the London Borough of Tower Hamlets at the 1997 general election with a majority of 18,915.
+He was elected to the House of Commons as Member of Parliament for the newly-created seat of Poplar and Canning Town in the London Borough of Tower Hamlets at the 1997 general election with a majority of 18,915.
 He made his maiden speech in the House of Commons on 17 June 1997.

 Fitzpatrick was appointed as the Parliamentary Private Secretary (PPS) to the Chief Secretary to the Treasury, Alan Milburn in 1999, until Milburn became the Secretary of State for Health later in the same year.
 After the 2001 general election, Fitzpatrick was appointed to government by Tony Blair as an Assistant Government Whip, becoming a Lord Commissioner to the Treasury (Government Whip) in 2002.
 He was again promoted within the Whips Office in 2003 when he became the Vice-Chamberlain of HM's Household.